Ethical regulator theorem: Theorem

 Of these requisites, only the first six are necessary for a regulator to be effective.
-The three requisites ethics, integrity, and transparency are optional if a system only needs to be effective.
-This gives rise to the Law of Inevitable Ethical Inadequacy, which states "If you don't specify that you require a secure ethical system, what you get is an insecure unethical system."
+The three requisites of ethics, integrity, and transparency are optional if a system only needs to be effective.
+This gives rise to the Law of Inevitable Ethical Inadequacy, which states "If you do not specify that you require a secure ethical system, what you get is an insecure unethical system."
 The reason is that unless ethical adequacy is a requirement, a system design will tend to optimize for effectiveness, and therefore maximally ignore the optional ethical, integrity, and transparency dimensions, which inevitably results in a design and subsequent implementation that is ethically inadequate and vulnerable to manipulation.

 Effectiveness of a regulator

 The ethical regulator theorem shows that the effectiveness of a cybernetic regulator depends on seven requisites.
 The effectiveness of a regulator, R, can be expressed as the function: